Access at Chartwell

 - The car park is 250 metres from the house with access via a sloping path and 24 shallow steps.
 Those visitors unable to negotiate steps should use the mobility bus, which has a tailgate lift, to visit the house.

 - Please note that the mobility bus is run by volunteers and although we try to provide this service everyday there may be days when it’s not running.
-Coaches are unable to drive to the front of the house, but groups arriving by minibus can organise to drive and drop to the house.
+Visitors arriving by car or minibus can organise a drive and drop to the front of the house in their own vehicles should the minibus not be running.
+Coaches are unable to drive and drop to the house due to the size of the entrance gates.

 - For fire-safety reasons it’s necessary to restrict the number of wheelchairs in the house.
-We welcome one manual wheelchair every 30 minutes into the house.
-Unfortunately motorised wheelchairs can’t be accommodated inside the house due to small rooms and narrow passageways
+We welcome two manual wheelchairs in the house at once; one upstairs and one downstairs (access to top floor is by stairs only).

-- Wheelchair access only to the sitting room, hall and library on the ground floor of the house.
-A virtual tour and photo album is available in the sitting room.
+- There is wheelchair access only to the sitting room, drawing room, hall and library on the ground floor of the house.
+A virtual tour is available in the sitting room for wheelchair users.

 - Due to the hillside nature of the property the garden doesn’t lend itself easily to wheelchair users.

-- There is a wheelchair accessible route from the front entrance to the house to a viewpoint overlooking the kitchen garden and the golden rose avenue.
+- There is a wheelchair accessible route from the front entrance of the house to a viewpoint overlooking the kitchen garden and the golden rose avenue.

 Shop and café